Skip to content

 Figuring out insurance can feel overwhelming, but we’re here to help.
 Many health insurance plans will cover a portion of the cost if your hair loss is due to a medical condition.
 The key is to use the right terminology.
 When speaking with your provider, it’s important to refer to your wig as a “cranial prosthesis.”
 Insurance companies often view “wigs” as cosmetic, but a cranial prosthesis is recognized as a medical necessity.
 We can guide you on how to get your wig costs reimbursed and provide the documentation you need for your claim.

-Advice for First-Time Buyers
+A Supportive Guide for First-Time Buyers

 If this is your first time buying a medical wig, we recommend starting with human hair.
 For those with sensitive scalps or total hair loss, human hair medical wigs offer a natural look and feel that is gentle and breathable.
 Look for features like a lace front, which creates a realistic hairline, and a monofilament top that allows you to part the hair in any direction.
 These details make a huge difference in comfort and confidence.
 A professional stylist can also help customize the cut and fit, ensuring it frames your face perfectly and feels completely secure.